HoldenErnest/LupuVault/README.md

 # LupuVault
 A redefined system for LupuVault.
 The Web App that holds list information defined by users.
 The app has an intuitive UI with extensive searching and sorting capability.

+ - Apache + Flask WSGI for maintainable hosting capabilities.
+ - MySQL + RegEx for quick loading, searching, and sorting.
+ - Secure Sockets + Restful APIs for responsive loading and communication.
+ - Typescript compilation for a more robust frontend.

 ## :globe_with_meridians: How its going: [Lupu.app](https://lupu.app)

 Login to [LupuVault](https://lupu.app/login) to view as a guest!
 Or Message an admin to give you a link to create a user.